 - Look at the word again before writing it.

 - Turn the card over and write the word from memory.
 If it’s written wrong, immediately cover the word and study it again before rewriting.

 After the child has studied all the words, give him a test.
 Have him write each word as you say it.
 If he gets it wrong, immediately cover it up and show him the correct spelling.

 After the 40 words are solidly learned, dictate random sentences using words from the list so the child can experience spelling the words in the context of writing.

 Continue teaching stacks of 40 words.
 When testing, include the words previously learned.
-This transfers them into the long term memory.
 As the list gets longer, break up the spelling test into several sessions.
-Limit the spelling sessions to 15 minutes.

 Continue this method until all the words are learned.
 To further spelling mastery you can purchase a more advanced spelling program or continue to teach spelling using copywork and dictation.